-6 Clever SVG Pattern Generators for Your Next Design — SitePoint
+6 Clever SVG Pattern Generators for Your Next UX Design - SitePoint

-Today I want to touch on SVG Patterns.
-They’re not widely understood, but offer a lot of really interesting design options once you get your head around them.
-I’m going to start with a crash course on how SVG patterns work.
+SVG patterns could easily be thought of as an under-appreciated superpower of SVG.
+While they’re often not widely understood, SVG patterns offer a lot of interesting design options once you understand their subtleties.

+In this article, we’re going to start with a crash course on how SVG patterns work.
 Then we’ll spin through 6 tools that take advantage of them.

-In theory, combining the output from these tools and what you know about patterns should open up some seriously interesting new design possibilities.
-Let’s go.
+In theory, combining the output from these tools with what you know about patterns should open up some exciting, new design possibilities.

 How do SVG Patterns Work?

-Patterns have always been a super common web design element.
+Repeating patterns have been a mainstay of web design from the earliest days of Geocities and MySpace ruled the prehistoric internet.
 Even if you only know a little CSS, you probably understand how easy it is to set up any image as a CSS tiling background.

 div {